Water Intoxication in Infants: Symptoms & Treatments

 Up to six months of age, your baby can compensate for all his water requirements from breastmilk or formula, and thus he may not require any extra water.
 However, parents may sometimes start feeding fruit juices or water to their babies, which may cause this condition.
 Do not feed any liquid apart from breastmilk or formula, unless your doctor suggests the same.

-2. Adding Excess Water in Formula
+2. Adding Excess Water to Formula

 When giving formula milk to your baby, it is very important that you follow all the instructions carefully that are mentioned on the label.
 Sometimes parents unknowingly or knowingly add more water while making formula milk; this can lead to water intoxication in their babies.